Developing your skills

 In June 2018 Millennial Percussion played at the Festival Ibérico de Música de Badajoz, Spain.
 They performed an epic programme of Mikrophonie 1 by Karlheinz Stockhausen and Persephassa by Iannis Xenakis in the stunning Palacio de Congresos Manuel Rojas.

-In Easter 2017 & 2018, the department travelled to Spain for an intensive batá residency.
+In Easter 2017 and 2018, the department travelled to Spain for an intensive batá residency.
 Staying in a beautiful permaculture centre in the Andalucian hills overlooking the coast, the students immersed themselves in the magical and hypnotic rhythms of Cuban batá away from the pressures of daily life and everyday routines.

 In May 2017 four students travelled to Taipei to participate in the Taiwan International Percussion Convention Competition.
 After some intense rehearsals and thrilling performances, the students were awarded 3rd prize in this prestigious event.